dini-ag-kim/avram/specification.md

 * field definitions MUST NOT include the keys `indicator1` and `indicator2`.
 * tags of a field identifier and field definition MUST be three digits, the first `0` to `2`, followed by an uppercase letter (`A` to `Z`) or `@`.
-* field identifiers and field definitions MUST NOT include a [field occurence] if tag start with digit `2`.
+* field identifiers and field definitions MUST NOT include a [field occurrence] if tag start with digit `2`.
 * field identifier and field definition MUST NOT include a [field counter] if tag does not start with digit `2`.

 ### Metaschema